 That's why Waitrose & John Lewis used the holiday season to give back to the community.
 They hired a group of creatives from a hard-hit industry to work on the advert, instead of just one production team as they typically would.
 This created employment for many people who had been hard hit by the pandemic and this kindness towards strangers is exactly what has rippled through conversation this past year.

-With 2020 being a strange, turbulent year, kindness and love is exactly what we need!
+With 2020 being a strange, turbulent year, kindness and love are precisely what we need!

 Think: How could you help your local community with your campaigns?